ScreenMindJoin the beta

 What did I decide about SSO on Tuesday?

-You moved to Okta-only, cut Azure AD from the pilot, and promised Marco a spec by Friday.
+You moved to Okta-only, cut Azure AD from the pilot, promised Marco a spec by Friday.

 Ask anything…⌘⇧⌫